hugorodrigues/rpc.js/README.md

+<img src="http://i.imgur.com/DNNlN.png" width="800" border = "0"/>

 # rpc.js

-rpc.js is a simple and lightweight JSON-RPC server, gateway and doc for Node.JS
+*Simple and lightweight JSON-RPC [server, gateway and documentation] for Node.JS*

-You can use it standalone (without any dependecy) or integrate in your favorite framework (tested with flatiron and express)
+You can use it standalone (without any dependency) or integrate in your favorite framework (tested with flatiron and express)

-<img src="http://i.imgur.com/DNNlN.png" width="800" border = "0"/>
+---

 ## Main Features
-- Simple, lightweight and fast
+- Simple, Lightweight and Fast
 - Minimal implementation
-- Schema based
+- Json Schema based
+- Auto API documentation and interactive testing
+- Automaticaly validates required parameters
 - Integrates great with any framework

-- Auto API documentation and interactive testing
-- Automaticaly validates required params
+---
 ## Try a demo

 ```bash